As Domotz is a powerful part of your onboarding process, we wrote an entire MSP Onboarding Template Checklist for you.

 Determine the client’s needs

 You must understand your potential client’s business requirements to determine whether you have the skills and resources to meet their needs.
+Check out our article about how to get, manage and retain MSP Clients.

 Audit the network and IT environment

 You need to know what you’re working with.
 You can use Domotz network monitoring software, and many of our MSP clients do.
 Domotz will give you a complete inventory of your client’s network and show you what you’re working with.
 Auditing the network helps you price things efficiently.
 You may ask clients what they have, but they probably do not know.
 Using Domotz ensures you know what you’re dealing with.
 You can use this information for pricing and making hardware upgrade recommendations.
-Ultimately it’ll help you define a service level agreement (SLA) based on what your customer has on their network.
+Ultimately it’ll help you define a Service Level Agreement (SLA) based on what your customer has on their network.

 Conduct a risk assessment